johnbumgarner/synonyms_discovery_aggregation/README.md

 ## Multi-pronged approach

 <p align="justify">
 One of the best approaches for discovering and aggregating synonyms is one that uses multiple methods.
-The Python script <b><i> synonym_finder.py </i></b> contained within this repository uses web scraping and WordNet from the Natural Language Toolkit(NLTK) to build a more comprehensive list of synonyms for specific word.
-The script queries 3 primary online repositories for synonyms.
-These repositories are <i>collinsdictionary.com</i>, <i>synonym.com</i> and <i>thesaurus.com</i>.
-Each of the queries is operational as of September 15, 2020.
-If any of these online repositories change their website code structure than the Python query function for the specific repository will need to be updated within the script.

-The script contains comments on its usage, but if you have questions please reach out to me via email on GitHub.
+I created a Python module called <i>wordhoard</i> to handle this task.
+Here is the <a href="https://github.com/johnbumgarner/wordhoard">wordhoard</a> Github repository.
+Here is the <i>PyPi</i> <a href="https://pypi.org/project/wordhoard">link</a>.
 <p>

 ## Notes: